Training Credentials

 Our lives were no longer out own.
 Because of his behaviors, we were no longer living our own lives, which had previously included peaceful meals, T.V. watching, and even reading books or magazines.
 All of our attention was dedicated to Boomer and his mischievousness.
 We were not even able to bend down, pet him or pick him up which was frustrating!

-Boomer was enrolled and we turned him over to Maureen, and for 3 weeks he lived and was trainer by her.
+Boomer was enrolled and we turned him over to Carrie, and for 3 weeks he lived and was trainer by her.
 She was great about keeping us informed regarding his progress.
 When we saw him on “you Tube”, which Carrie had posted, we couldn´t believe it was the same dog!

-When we went to get Boomer, Maureen gave us a personal training sessions.
+When we went to get Boomer, she gave us a personal training sessions.
 She shared training techniques and follow-up training ideas for him once he returned home.
 The role of boss had now passed on to us!

 Boomer has now been home with us for several months and has been a different dog.
 He has retained his spunky and bright personality, but now we can really enjoy him.
 One of the most beneficial commands is when he is put on “his place” where he will remain until he is “released.”
 He now follows commands and will play by himself.
 It is wonderful to bend down and pick him up without him backing sway.
 He is my shadow, but one I am happy to have around!!